krivard/codalab-worksheets-wiki/Dev:-Getting-Started-on-UNIX-based-Systems.md

 Assuming a fresh Ubuntu install the following commands should get you started.
 Environment variables are used to control settings for a flexible build process.
 The build script will accept an environment variable, CONFIG_MODULE_PATH, to a location of an installable python source package which will get installed and be used as the settings module, which is specifically specified with DJANGO_SETTINGS_MODULE.

+1. Install Python.
+You can get it from [http://www.python.org/getit/](http://www.python.org/getit/).

+1. Install PIP.
+You can get it from [https://pypi.python.org/pypi/pip](https://pypi.python.org/pypi/pip).

 1. Checkout the CodaLab code from GitHub.
 ```
 git clone https://github.com/codalab/codalab.git